IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Event-Driven Ansible (EDA) is an automation framework that enables organizations to respond to events in real time.
 It connects event sources to automated responses through rulebooks, allowing for intelligent, automated decision-making based on events that occur in your infrastructure.

-Event-Driven Ansible for IBM Z extends EDA capabilities to IBM Z® mainframe environments, enabling the following capabilities:
+Event-Driven Ansible for IBM Z extends EDA capabilities to IBM Z mainframe environments, enabling the following capabilities:

 - **Real-time monitoring** of IBM z/OS® systems, subsystems, and applications.
 - **Automated incident response** to system events and alerts.